Principia College: Athletics

 Principia College teams, named the Panthers, participate as a member of the National Collegiate Athletic Association's Division III in the St. Louis Intercollegiate Athletic Conference (SLIAC).
 The Principia Panther is the mascot of Principia College and has been since its change from the Indian in 1984.
-There are 14 varsity athletic teams at Principia College of which men's sports are baseball, basketball, cross country, soccer, tennis, track & field, and rugby; and women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.
+There are 14 varsity athletic teams at Principia College.
+Men's sports are baseball, basketball, cross country, soccer, tennis, track & field, and rugby; women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.

 In 1983, the women's tennis team won the NCAA Division III national championship.

 In 2013, the men's rugby team won the first ever Open Division USA Rugby 7s Collegiate National Championship, beating the University of Wisconsin-Stout 27–12 in the championship match.

 In 2022, the men's rugby team completed an undefeated season by winning the Division II National Collegiate Rugby Championship XVs title, defeating Indiana University of Pennsylvania 47–16 in the championship match.